Yes, Montreal Canadiens Fans, It Is Time to Panic

 The Price is Wrong

 Carey Price is struggling.
 There is no point in denying it.
-This is a team based on Price, with a contract to prove how Marc Bergevin views the potential success of this team.
+This is a team based on goaltending.
 Price is in his final season before an eight-year, $84-million contract kicks in next year.
 After his loss in San Jose on Tuesday, he dropped to 1-4-1 with a 3.56 goals-against average and .885 save percentage.
 Price took the blame for last week’s loss to the Leafs.
 In the Canadiens’ home opener, he surrendered three goals on 25 shots in Tuesday’s 3-1 loss to the Blackhawks.
 Of course, he was yanked after giving up four goals in the first period of a 6-1 loss to the Washington Capitals.

 If you are tired of hearing everyone saying Carey Price is the best goalie in the league, the world, the universe, you aren’t alone.
 He might be.
 He can’t do it alone.